 Each year, SMU awards University scholarships and school-specific scholarships to selected students for outstanding academic achievement and other qualifying factors.

 President’s Scholars Program

 Nancy Ann and Ray L. Hunt Leadership Scholars Program

 The Nancy Ann and Ray L. Hunt Leadership Scholars Program is awarded to students with extraordinary leadership qualities and strong academic performance.
-The award is full tuition and fees, less the amount of tuition and fees at the leading public university in the recipient’s state of residency, plus study abroad.
+Students selected as Hunt Leadership Scholars will receive an annual Hunt Scholarship of $46,000, or a total of $184,000 over four years.
+The scholarship also covers the airfare and tuition costs for any courses during an international, leadership-based experience immediately following each scholar’s sophomore year.
 An additional essay is required.
 Click here for the online Hunt Leadership Scholars Application.
 Visit the website of the Hunt Leadership Scholars Program.

-The Second Century Scholarship, Deans' Scholarship, and SMU Distinguished Scholarship are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
-Students selected as a Second Century, Deans', and SMU Distinguished Scholars are recognized as potential leaders in the classroom at SMU.
-This designation is based on information submitted in the application for admission and may be updated by sending additional SAT or ACT scores directly from The College Board or ACT, Inc. respectively.
+The Founders', Second Century Scholarship, SMU Distinguished Scholarship, and Provost Scholarships are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
+Students selected as Founders', Second Century, SMU Distinguished and Provost Scholars are recognized as potential leaders in the classroom at SMU.
+This award is based on a comprehensive and holistic review of the SMU admission application.
 These scholarship offers are typically included in a student’s admission packet and may be combined with some (but not all) of the other academic scholarships listed on this page.
 Students receive notification of other scholarship awards from each specific scholarship program directly.
-For more detailed information please follow the links for each of these programs, Second Century Scholars, Deans’ Scholars, SMU Distinguished Scholars.
+For more detailed information please follow the links for each of these programs: Founders', Second Century Scholars, SMU Distinguished Scholars, and Provost Scholars.